 A member of the Wild at Art team will accompany the group throughout to ensure you’re well looked after 🙂

-This art holiday starts and finishes at South Chesthill Estate (2 hours from Edinburgh Airport).
+This art holiday starts (7pm on 15 March) and finishes (11am on 21 March) at South Chesthill Estate (2 hours from Edinburgh Airport).
 We will advise on travel options where required.
 If you’d like to arrive in Scotland a bit earlier or stay some extra nights after the Wild at Art vacation we can assist you with finding accommodation.

 Not included: flights to and from Scotland.
 Airport transfers can be arranged at an additional cost (contact us for quote).
 Guests are required to take out personal travel insurance.
 A non-refundable deposit of £300 secures your space.